woocommerce/woocommerce/readme.txt

 * Tweak - Use single dash for country/state dropdown options #4553
 * Tweak - Use label tag for toggleable shipping zones #4554
 * Tweak - Make it easier to add submenu items to the Marketing menu #4561
+* Tweak - Tag remove button style so it is properly centered. #4651
 * Fix - misaligned 'required' text on selects #4307
 * Fix - exception when opening dashboard after selecting extensions to purchase #4357
 * Fix - REST API collections schema #4377